JaimeStill/shader-studies/studies/intro-to-raymarching/readme.md

 ## Camera Rotation

+> The section described here is relative to the Shadertoy implementation of `iMouse`.
+Not all GLSL rendering platforms have the same structure for uniform values.
+For instance, in the `glsl-canvas` Visual Studio Code extension, `u_mouse` is a `vec2` and only handles movement (`x` and `y`) and not mouse clicks.
+In the included [renderer](../../renderer/main.js#L63), `u_mouse` is configured to be a `vec3` that with an additional `z` parameter that tracks when the primary mouse button is clicked (`1.0` if pressed, `0.0` if not pressed).
+>
+> Consequently, the actual implementation of mouse interactions in the shader files will vary from the video to accomodate the implementation of `u_mouse` locally.

 It would be even better to add mouse control for the camera to view the scene from different angles.
 This can easily be done using the 2D rotation function along with the current position of the mouse.

-> In glsl-canvas, which is used by the glsl-canvas Visual Studio Code extension, the mouse position is only captured as a `vec2` and only provides the `x` and `y` parameters specified below.
-It can be defined as a uniform as follows:
->
-> ```glsl
-> uniform vec2 u_mouse;
-> uniform vec2 u_resolution;
-> ```
-> Note that the `vec4` convention will be used for this documentation as it works when running in the Three.js-based [renderer](../../renderer/) project.

 It's a `vec4(x, y, z, w)` where the first two components represent the current pixel coordinates of the mouse much like the `gl_FragCoord` input parameter.
 The last two components contain information about the starting position and state of the mouse.